Student Volunteer Service Program

 Office of the General Counsel

 The Office of the General Counsel periodically solicits applications for legal internships from current law students.
-The legal intern application process is separate from the process described above and operates on a different timeline.

 Applicants must be students who are enrolled at least half time in high school, undergraduate or graduate programs of an accredited educational institution.
 Volunteer service is limited to services performed by the student with the permission of the institution where the student is enrolled.
 Generally students must be interested in or pursuing a career related to the mission of the IAF or other administrative and support offices.